zazukoians/lindas-varnish-benchmark/README.md

 This repo is just here to share how to quickly perform a load test against a Varnish instance that is in front of a SPARQL endpoint.

+Varnish is agnostic of the exact SPARQL queries used (once preloaded) and thus can be concluded that as long as similar queries and response sizes are given it is expected to behave similarly.

 ## Requirements

 - [k6](https://grafana.com/docs/k6/latest/set-up/install-k6/)